Large, moderate deviations principle and $\alpha$-limit for the 2D Stochastic LANS-$\alpha$: Introduction

 where $\bu^\alpha,\,\bp^\alpha$ are the fluid velocity and fluid pressure, respectively.
 The symbol $W$ represents the cylindrical Wiener process evolving on a given separable Hilbert space $\mathrm{K}$.
 The noise coefficient is a nonlinear map defined and taking values on Hilbert spaces that will be given later.
 The symbol $\alpha$ is a small positive parameter.

-Observe that when $\alpha=0$ the above system reduces to the deterministic 2D Navier-Stokes Equations:
+Observe that when $\alpha=0$ the above system reduces to the deterministic 2D Navier-Stokes equations (NSEs):

 Thus, we expect that a sequence of solutions to the system \eqref{Eq: LANS-ALPHA} will converge in appropriate sense to a solution to \eqref{Eq:NSE} as $\alpha \to 0$.
 For the deterministic case, \textit{i.e.}, when $G\equiv 0$, it is known from \cite{FOIAS-HOLM-TITI} that then as $\alpha\to 0$ a weak solution to the deterministic $3D$ LANS-$\alpha$ \eqref{Eq: LANS-ALPHA} model converges to $3D$ Navier-Stokes equations.
 In \cite{CAO-TITI}, when $G\equiv 0$ the rate of convergence of the unique solution $2D$ \eqref{Eq: LANS-ALPHA} to the unique solution to the $2D$ Navier-Stokes equations was studied.
 For the stochastic models, it was proved in \cite{CARABALLO1} that the stochastic $3D$ \eqref{Eq: LANS-ALPHA} has a unique strong solution when the noise coefficient $G$ is globally Lipschitz.
-When $G$ is only continuous, it was proved in \cite{Gabriel} that the stochastic $3D$ \eqref{Eq: LANS-ALPHA} has a global weak/martingale solutions.
-Furthermore, it is shown in \cite{GABU-SANGO} that when $\alpha\to 0$ a sequence of weak/martingale solution of the stochastic $3D$ \eqref{Eq: LANS-ALPHA} model converges in distribution to $3D$ Navier-Stokes equations.
+When $G$ is only continuous, it was proved in \cite{Gabriel} that the stochastic $3D$ \eqref{Eq: LANS-ALPHA} has a global weak (or martingale) solutions.
+Furthermore, it is shown in \cite{GABU-SANGO} that when $\alpha\to 0$ a sequence of weak (or martingale) solutions of the stochastic $3D$ \eqref{Eq: LANS-ALPHA} model converges in distribution to a weak solution (or martingale) of the $3D$ Navier-Stokes equations.
 In the above references, the coefficient of the noise is not allowed to converges to 0 as $\alpha \to 0$.